 States also have authority to close their own airspace where certain safety threats may warrant that action.

-Therefore, it is strongly recommend that the operator complete a thorough safety and security assessment, taking into account global airspace risks communicated by States and/or third parties, including NOTAMs and AICs and any other official publication, in determining whether to undertake the operation.
+Aircraft operators are strongly recommend to complete a thorough safety and security assessment, taking into account global airspace risks communicated by States and/or third parties, including NOTAMs and AICs and any other official publication, in determining whether to undertake the operation.
 Furthermore, the operator is strongly recommended to discusses the planned operation with the aircraft insurers and obtain their consent.

 - FAA Prohibitions, Restrictions and Notices.
-The country specific information provided as a public service may also be subscribed to;
+Contains information that may apply to U.S. or foreign-registered aircraft.
+The country specific information is provided as a public service may also be subscribed to in order to receive regular updates;